kanety/ii_policy/README.md

 end
 ```

-You can use policy for another object by using `policy`:
+You can use policy for another instance by using `policy`:

 ```ruby
 class ItemPolicy < IIPolicy::Base